exercism/blog/posts/coding-intentionally-in-bash-grains.md

 I work as a mechanical engineer, designing [injection molds](https://youtu.be/WHwTHarf8Ck?t=51), mostly for medical devices.
 All of my designs, once they're finished, go straight out the door into the machine shop, where they start making all the pieces and assembling them together.
 Since they don't know everything that went through my head as I was creating each design, I have to find a way to *show* my intent through the design itself.

-A lot of times, there are features that are especially critical.
+A lot of times, some features are especially critical.
 Either the customer has said that they need special tight tolerances there, or the way the mold fits together requires extreme accuracy for some reason.
-So, in order to help the machinists create the pieces in a way that will prioritize accuracy on the important bits, I have to leave spots that are specifically square or easy to put in a vice a particular way.
+So, to help the machinists create the pieces in a way that will prioritize accuracy on the important bits, I have to leave spots that are specifically square or easy to put in a vice a particular way.
 That way, the easiest path for them produces the best results for me.

 There are also spots where the dimensions aren't as critical.
 For example, if I put a hole in the design that's just for an air vent, I'll make it a nice common size like 6mm.

 When they're machining this hole and they go to measure how it came out, if they see a number like 5.99mm,  they'll think, "OK, this was probably supposed to be 6mm, so I'm pretty close," and they won't even have to go double-check the dimensions on the CAD or the specification drawing.
-Instead, if I was to make it something uncommon, like 5.87mm,   they would look at it, and have this initial reaction:
+Instead, if I were to make it something uncommon, like 5.87mm,   they would look at it, and have this initial reaction:

 1. Oh, shoot, did I come in super undersized?
 Was it supposed to be 6mm?
 2. (They go check the CAD and see that their hole is good and it's just an uncommon size.)
 3. Hmmm.
 I'm sure this hole is an uncommon size for a reason.
-Maybe it's really important or the customer asked for a special hole here.
+Maybe it's really important, or the customer asked for a special hole here.
 I'll need to go talk to Ryan and see what's so important about this hole.
 4. (SLAM!
 They set the chunk of aluminum on my desk daintily.)
 5. (They find out that there's nothing important about this hole, I just picked a weird size, and all of this extra work and worry was for no reason.)
 6. Boy, that Ryan guy, he's a real piece of work. (grumble, swear word, grumble)